mranderson8418/TaskManagerAPI-Thymeleaf/README.md

 # TaskManagerAPI - README

 ## Step #01
+1. Register your user at `http://localhost:8080/register/`.
+2. Enter username, password, role, dob, and gender.

+-   Note: the roles variable must be in the following format with no spaces:
+    -   "USER,ADMIN"
+    -   "ADMIN,USER"
+    -   "USER"
+    -   "ADMIN"

+## Step #02
 1. Using Spring Tools Suite (or your preferred IDE), open TaskManagerAPI.

 2. Adjust the Application.properties file and insert your designated username and password for MySQL